-For additional information about graduate admissions or to download application materials, go to the Graduate Programs website at www. unbc.ca/graduate-programs.
+For additional information about graduate admissions or to download application materials, go to the Office of Graduate Administration website at www.unbc.ca/ graduate-administration.

 Exceptional Admission

 Under special circumstances, candidates who either lack a formal degree or do not meet the grade point average requirements, but who have other outstanding qualifications, such as a professional designation, may be eligible for admission.
 For these candidates, a personal interview is required.
 The personal interview is designed to assess the applicant's business skills and knowledge.